 - ServiceNow URL: The ServiceNow endpoint to which ThousandEyes will send notifications

 - Auth URL: The ServiceNow endpoint to which ThousandEyes will authenticate, via OAuth, prior to submitting notifications

 - Client ID: The identifier which ThousandEyes will use when authenticating to ServiceNow

-3) Obtain a ServiceNow Authentication TokenOnce the fields outlined in the previous step are configured, a retrieval of the authentication token is required.
+3) Obtain a ServiceNow Authentication TokenOnce the fields in the previous step are configured, retrieval of an authentication token is required.
 ThousandEyes will retrieve and store the authentication token to be used when notifying ServiceNow of alerts.
 This step will need to be repeated whenever the token expires.